 Study off-campus in May and June

-MUSC W60 Canta Brasil!
-(MAY) Members of the Calvin Women’s Chorale participate in worship services, present concerts, and participate in workshops in the area of choral music in various cities in Brazil.
-The course is taught by the instructor through performance and by being a clinician in workshop settings.
-The instructor also leads group discussions with the ensemble and facilitates interaction with local musicians and church members.
+MUSC W60 Choral Music of Spain and Portugal (MAY).
+Members of the Capella participate in worship services, present concerts, participate in workshops in the area of choral music in various cities in Spain and Portugal.
+The course is taught by the instructor through performance and in workshop setting with composers of choral music in Spain.
+The instructor also leads group discussions with the ensemble and facilitates interaction with local musicians, church members and local college students.
 Students experience worship in a cross-cultural context and communion with other members of the Body of Christ through fellowship and song.
-The choir experiences collaboration with other local choirs via a choral festival under the joint direction of the class instructor and Maria Guinand, pre-eminent South American and world renowned choral conductor.
-Evaluations will be based on daily participation through performances, group discussions, individual presentations and a daily journal.
-The course will begin with intensive rehearsals and lectures on campus, followed by a twelve-day trip to Brazil.
-The sessions prior to the trip will include talks on global worship, the culture and choral music of Brazil, and the larger context of South America.
+The choir experiences collaboration with other local choirs via joint concerts in various cities.
+The course will begin with intensive rehearsals and lectures on campus, followed by a twelve-day trip to Spain and Portugal.
+The sessions prior to the trip will include talks on the rich heritage of early Spanish choral music (which the choir would have been learning and performing throughout the regular academic year), its impact on European choral music and onto the New World, and the current vibrant choral life in Spain and Portugal, along with a secondary focus on choral music with texts written by Spanish luminaries such as Ignatius of Loyola, Teresa of Avila and others.
 This course will fulfill the CCE requirement.
-Prerequisite: Fall or spring enrollment in MUSC 191.
-Course dates: May 27-June 9.
-Fee: $4200.
+Prerequisite: Fall or spring enrollment in MUSC 141.
+Course dates: Fee: $4395.
 P. Shangkuan, L. Hoisington.
 Off campus.